-With over 50 years of combined legal experience, our attorneys are well equipped to represent clients at all levels of employment and against any size of company.
+With over 50 years of combined legal experience, our attorneys are well equipped to represent clients at all levels of employment and against any size of the company.
 We have offices throughout California and the reputation to handle an assortment of cases with a focus on discrimination, retaliation and workplace harassment.
 From the inception of your case such as the initial analysis to filing the claim with the Equal Employment Opportunity Commission (“EEOC”) as well as commencing litigation, we do not hesitate to maximize your recovery and ensure your rights are well-represented.

 The law prohibits any employer from unlawfully treating or harassing anyone including applicants and employees due to his or her being a part of a certain gender, race, ethnicity, nationality, disability, sexual orientation (or being perceived as or actually being pregnant) Harassment can include “sexual harassment” or unwelcome sexual advances, requests for sexual favors, and other verbal or physical harassment of a sexual nature.
 Harassment need not be of a sexual nature.
 It may be the result of offensive and sexist comments about a person’s sex or sexual features.
 For instance, it is unlawful to harass a female by offensive statements about females in general.
 It makes no difference if both the harasser and victim are of the same gender.

 Please note that the laws do not make it a violation when someone teases, makes random statements, or exhibits isolated actions that are not very “severe and pervasive.”
 However, when such conduct rises to the level and frequency outlawed by Title VII of the Civil Rights Act of 1964 or California Fair Employment and Housing Act (“FEHA”), it may lead to litigation.
-The most common way for such actions to rise to a level when we bring the case is when the the harassment is so frequent or severe creating a hostile or offensive work environment or when it results in an adverse employment decision such as demotion or firing.
+The most common way for such actions to rise to a level when we bring the case is when the harassment is so frequent or severe creating a hostile or offensive work environment or when it results in an adverse employment decision such as demotion or firing.
 In addition, the harasser may be the victim’s supervisor, a supervisor in another area, a co-worker, or someone who is not an employee of the employer, such as a client or customer.

 What To Do When Experiencing Unwanted Harassment